 Because these small cysts develop due to stress to the joint tissues from bone misalignments they will usually resolve and diminish in size and many times they will even disappear completely once the healthy alignment has been restored to the nearby joints.

-Common Hand & Arm Conditions Treated
+Common Hand & Arm Conditions Treated by CHFA Doctors:

 - Carpal Tunnel Syndrome